microsoft/DirectML/Samples/DirectML_ESRGAN/README.md

 ## Run

-Run the compiled executable to
+Running the compiled executable will list all enumerate DX adapters, select a DX adapter (by default the first), then use this adapter to run inference with the model:

 ```
 > cd build/win-<arch>/<config>
-> directml_esrgan.exe
+> .\directml_esrgan.exe

 Adapter[0]: NVIDIA GeForce RTX 4080 (SELECTED)
 Adapter[1]: Intel(R) UHD Graphics 770